win-acme/win-acme/docs/manual/renewal-management.md

 - It's also possible to add `.json` files to the folder yourself, either manually or using some clever tooling or scripting, to create a lighty coupled integration between your own management tools and win-acme.

-## Modifying
+## Modification
-Many users mistakenly try to modify their renewal by issuing commands like `--renew --webroot C:\NewRoot` hoping that the configured webroot for their renewal will be overwritten.
-The reason this doesn't work is because the renew cycle checks **all** renewals, each of which can use any of the hundreds of possible combinations of [plugins](/win-acme/reference/plugins/) so it's just very complex to figure out what the true intention of such a command should be.
-Therefore these functions are completely separated.
+Many users mistakenly try to modify their renewal by issuing commands like `--renew --webroot C:\NewRoot` hoping that the configured webroot for their renewal will be changed.
+The reason this doesn't work is because a renew cycle checks **all** renewals, each of which can use any of the hundreds of possible combinations of [plugins](/win-acme/reference/plugins/), so it's complex to figure out what the true intention of such a command should be.
+Therefore, modification and renewal are completely separate functions.

 Modifying a renewal is essential the same as re-creating it, either from the command line or the main menu.
 If it turns out that a newly configured certificate has the same friendly name as a previously created one, then the older settings will be overwritten.
 In interactive mode the user is asked to confirm this.
-In unattended mode the automation calling the program is assumed to know what it's doing.
+In unattended mode the script or program calling win-acme is assumed to know the consequences of its actions.

-## Cancelling
+## Deleting/cancelling
 To cancel a renewal means that the certificate will not be renewed anymore.
-The certificate that is currently in place will not be touched though, so it's completely safe for your production applications to do this.
-Only if you don't setup a new renewal in time, your certificate will naturally expire.
+The certificate, bindings and other configuration that is already in place will **not** be touched, so it's completely safe to do this without disturbing your production applications.
+Only you will have to set up a new renewal or alternative certificate solution before the certificate reaches its natural expiration date.
 - You can cancel a renewal from the main menu.
-The program will then delete the .json file and forget about it.
+The program will then delete the `.json` file from disk and forget about it.
-Nothing is done to the installed certificate, that will keep working until its natural expiry date, which gives you plenty of time to set up a new renewal or find an alternative solution.
 - You can cancel from the command line using the arguments `--cancel [--friendlyname xxx|-id xxx]`.
 The effects are the same as above.
 - You can delete the `.json` file yourself.
 The effects are the same as above.

-## Revokation
+## Revocation
 Revoking a certificate should only be done when the private key is believed to have been compromised, not when simply replacing or cancelling it.
-Revokation can be done from the main menu with (`More options...` > `Revoke certificate`)
+Revocation can be done from the main menu with (`More options...` > `Revoke certificate`)

 ## Internals
 Renewals are stored in the `ConfigPath` which typically means `%ProgramData%\win-acme\acme-v02.api.letsencrypt.org`,